 Conclusions

-Both studies used landscape genomics techniques to investigate the role of standing genetic variation in their specific study system.
+Both studies used landscape genomics to investigate the role of standing genetic variation in their specific study system.

-As stated earlier, Brauer found that drift is a major evolutionary process shaping genetic diversity in the river system of the pygmy perch.
-They also found evidence of environmentally-driven selection as well, with temperature and precipitation acting as important environmental factors influencing allele frequencies.
+Brauer found that drift is a major evolutionary process shaping genetic diversity in the river system of the pygmy perch.
+They also found evidence of environmentally-driven selection, with temperature and precipitation acting as important environmental factors influencing allele frequencies.
 They included a conservation component, by testing the effects of human disturbances on adaptive variation.
 From this analysis, they found that human disturbances only effect loci on a local scale.

-Hancock found that selection on standing genetic variation plays a role in A. thaliana populations but determined that selective sweeps are likely an important mode of adaptation in A. thaliana.
+Hancock found selection on standing genetic variation plays a role in A. thaliana populations and selective sweeps are likely an important mode of adaptation.
 The fixation of a new mutation that occurs in selective sweeps may pose problems for future adaptation capabilities of A. thaliana populations.
-The fixation of a certain allele may be advantageous for the population under the current environmental pressures, but as environmental conditions change, it will be difficult for the population to adapt.
+The fixation of a certain allele may be advantageous for the population under its current environment, but as environmental conditions change, it will be difficult for the population to adapt.
 This is due to the long generational time required for a new mutation to appear and reach fixation.
 Selection on standing variation is likely important for adaptation as standing variation has the potential to be selected for under future environmental pressures.

 Literature Cited